OpenFDEM-geomechanics/Post-processing/openfdem/README.md

 - Plotting stress vs strain curves
 - Calculate the Elastic Modulus of the dataset.
 Eavg, Esec and Etan can be evaluated.
 - Extract information of a particular cell based on a sequence of array names.
 This can be extended to extracting information along a line.
-- Extract information of a threshold dataset criteria based on a sequence of array names (**Currently only 1 is supported**).
+- Extract information of a threshold dataset criteria based on a sequence of array names.
 - Extraction of information for cells/thresholds extended to 3D Models as well.

 Please refer to the user manual for more in-depth on the various functions and their usage.